Angling Direct has bucked the recent trend of poor figures from retailers by revealing bumper sales over the four months to November.

 The Norfolk-based firm’s international sales arose by 98% in November, helped by its new German language website.

 Earlier in December, rivals Fishing Republic went into administration.

-- Gone fishing – bending on angling
+- Gone fishing – hooked on angling

 Who are Angling Direct?

-- It sells some-more than 21,500 fishing tackle products trimming in cost from £1 to scarcely £4,000
+- It sells more than 21,500 fishing tackle products ranging in price from £1 to nearly £4,000

 - It has 24 stores across the East of England and Midlands, with the most recent one opening in Peterborough in October

 - The company joined the London Stock Exchange with a £27.4m flotation in 2017

 Angling Direct’s in-store like-for-like turnover increased by 7.2% to £4.96m and its online sales jumped by 24% in the four-months to November.